syncfusion-content/maui-docs/MAUI/Segmented-Control/customization.md

 ## Customize the Corner Radius

-You can use `CornerRadius` property of `SfSegmentedControl`, to customize the corner radius of the segmented control.
+Use the `CornerRadius` property of `SfSegmentedControl` to customize the corner radius of the segmented control.

 {% tabs %}
 {% highlight XAML %}